ktrinkle/psahistory/src/pages/history/index.md

 <figure><img alt="PSA hangar, San Diego, 2002" src="/images/history/hgr-ct2002.jpg" /><figcaption>PSA Hangar/Commuter Terminal, June 7, 2002.</figcaption></figure>

 <p>Today, very little remains of PSA.
 In San Diego, only the Airmotive facility will remain, with the demolition
-of the headquarters/hangar facility in 2023, and upcoming demolition of Terminal 1 with the New Terminal 1 project.
+of the headquarters building in 2023, and upcoming demolition of Terminal 1 with the New Terminal 1 project.
 PSA's San Francisco facilities have all been replaced.
 LAX Terminal 1 remains, and is completely utilized by Southwest Airlines.</p>

 <p>Significant collections of PSA memorabilia can be found in each of the three major California cities.
 The SFO museum offers rotating exhibits that can include PSA memorabilia.
 LAX offers the Flight Path museum with a PSA display.
 San Diego offers the San Diego Air & Space museum, where after years of hard work by the late Capt.
 Art Steck, Capt.
 Randy Prine, and Capt.
 Leo Leonard, PSA exhibits were opened on May 6, 2000 and September 26, 2003.</p>